Creating a change request without a template

 Select the date when you start implementing the change request.
 This field is used to track change requests that are not started on the Scheduled Start date.

 Select the date when the change request is completed.
 This field tracks change requests that are not completed before the Scheduled End date.

 The name of the logged on user who creates the change request is displayed in this field.
 After saving the change request, you can change the owner of the change request.
-For more information about changing incident assignment, see Changing the change request owner
+For more information, see Changing the change request owner